Last reviewed April 2026

 How to improve your credit file with a default

-- Pay off what you owe as soon as possible.
-Once you’ve achieved this, the default will be marked as ‘satisfied’ on your credit report, which looks better to lenders
+Once repaid, the default will be marked as 'satisfied' on your report.
+It still shows, but it looks better to lenders than an outstanding default.

 Boost your chances of getting an affordable loan